Frequently Asked Questions

 What is a confirmation letter and where do I get it?

-A confirmation letter contains information about the orientation session that you registered for.
-It has the session date and times, the number of guests attending, meeting location, and payment verification.
-All confirmation letters will be sent to the student's email account on file.
+Your confirmation letter will provide information about the orientation session that you selected.
+It includes the session date, times, the number of guests attending, meeting location, and payment verification.
+All confirmation letters will be sent to your student email account.

 Your fee covers the costs of the VSU orientation program.
 This includes the use of facilities, student and parent orientation publications and materials, morning coffee and juice and lunch at general sessions.
-Lunch is not provided at summer, spring or August session.
+Program supplies and resources are covered with the orientation fee.
+The fee also covers the salaries of our student staff to assist throughout the day.

 Can children attend orientation?

 Parents are encouraged to attend orientation, as it is an excellent opportunity for family members to learn about VSU and get questions answered.
 Families may not want to bring small children due to the format and length of the program.
-Any non-student will be charged a guest fee, and all students are limited to two guests.
+Any non-student will be charged a guest fee.

 Can my parents attend the academic advising session with me?